srvikram13/SEO-Hero/README.md

 - Page Title too long
 - Desc too long
+- Elements with content (not just markup) are hidden

 ### Info
 - Chrome on Android and Safari on iOS home screen icons